magdesign/PocketVJ-Exhibition-Documentation/source/15_troubleshooting.rst

-**Finally, after several hours I reached the end of the documentation, if there is somethingn wrong or missing, please tell me!**
+**Finally, after several hours I reached the end of the documentation, if there is something wrong or missing, please tell me!**

+There might be a few typos since this is all written in a simple text editor.... :-)